-Prerequisites for 6.931, 6.932, 6.933: Students must be in at least the third stage of part-time BE degree course and be in full-time approved employment.
+Prerequisites for 6.931, 6.932, 6.933: Students must be in at least the third stage of part-time BE degree course and be in full-time approved employment or be pursuing an approved sandwich course.

 Each Industrial Elective represents one year of appropriate quality concurrent industrial experience for students in approved full-time employment.
 Students must submit evidence and a written report to the satisfaction of the Head of School.Some attendance at the University for verbal reporting may also be required.